nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

     }
 ~~~~

-#### Rerunning Email Assurance
+#### Running Email Assurance Daily

-You should repeat this process every 24 hours or as needed to maintain your list integrity.
+You should repeat this process every 24 hours or as needed to maintain your clients' lists.